Jcanno/best-queue/README.md

 setTimeout(() => {
   // queue paused after first task done, it will rerun the queue queue.resume();
-  // then clear queue, resovle queue with `CLEAR` result queue.clear();
+  // then clear queue, resolve queue with `CLEAR` result queue.clear();
 }, 1500);
 ```